mincongzhang/3D_Retrieval_scan2search/README.md

 3. input a model in the database, rotated
 4. input a scanned model

+##Interesting descovery
+1. Bilateral filter
+When implementing the bilateral filter I find that it is really slow when I try to get one-ring neighbours for every vertex.
+Then I realize that the vertex is stored as list, and so the complexity for one-ring neighbours is O(n^2).
+Thus I build a kd-tree to get some nearest neighbours, and filter out some outliers to approximately get the one-ring neighbours for further denoising.

 ##Further improvement
 1. kd-tree can be used to fast retrive in the database